cloudant-labs/slate/docs2017/src/api/authorization.md

 ```
 {:codeblock}

+## Using API keys

+API keys are typically generated using an account that has at least one database.

+However,
+once generated,
+it is possible to use the API key with other databases,
+or even with other accounts.

 When you have generated an API key,
 you can assign the API key to a database by sending a `PUT` request to
 `https://<username>.cloudant.com/_api/v2/db/<database>/_security`.